stephenberry/JSON-Pointer/README.md

 }
 ```

-Below are shown the JSON pointer paths to each element:
+Below are the JSON pointer paths to each element:

 ```c++
 ""           	// the whole document